stephaneVercouillieBMID/slate/source/login.html.md

   "error": "invalid_request"
 }</code>

-The response will contain an error parameter and optionally `error_description` and `error_uri` parameters.
-The `error_uri` parameter may be used by implementations to specify a human-readable web page with information about the error, used to provide the client developer with additional information about the error.
+The response will contain an error parameter and optionally <i>"error_description"</i> and <i>"error_uri"</i> parameters.
+The <i>"error_uri"</i> parameter may be used by implementations to specify a human-readable web page with information about the error, used to provide the client developer with additional information about the error.

 <a name="Data"></a>